Buying Time: Latency Racing vs. Bidding in Transaction Ordering: Analysis of with 2 Players

 Next, we consider the case that $\Delta\neq 0$.
 For the case of different ex-ante investment we get partially separating equilibria where bidders do not bid for low valuations and bid for high valuations.
 The bidding strategies are asymmetric in general.
 However, for sufficiently large $g$ the equilibrium becomes approximately symmetric and approximately efficient.
 See Figure~\ref{bidding} for a graphical illustration.

-\begin{proposition} There is an equilibrium of the bidding game which is separating conditional on bidding: There is a threshold $\sqrt{\frac{\Delta}{g-\Delta}}$, such that a bidder does not bid if his valuation is below the threshold and bids above the threshold.
-Conditional on bidding, the high latency bidder $i$ produces a higher signal than the low latency bidder $j$ for equal valuations: $\pi_i(v)-t_i>\pi_j(v)-t_j,$ for $v>\sqrt{\frac{\Delta}{g-\Delta}}.$ \end{proposition}
+\begin{proposition} There is an equilibrium of the bidding game which is separating conditional on bidding: There is a threshold $\sqrt{\frac{\Delta}{g-\Delta}}$, such that a bidder does not bid if his valuation is below the threshold and bids if his valuation is above the threshold.
+Conditional on bidding, the high latency bidder $i$ produces a higher signal than the low latency bidder $j$ for equal valuations: $\pi_i(v)-t_i>\pi_j(v)-t_j,$ for $v>\sqrt{\frac{\Delta}{g-\Delta}}.$ \end{proposition} \begin{proof} Given in Section~\ref{subsec:exante-proofs} \end{proof}

 The equilibrium analysis in Propositions~\ref{fullseparation} and~\ref{partialseparation} indicates how efficient our transaction ordering policy is as a function of the latency investment of bidders.
 If bidders have the same latency we have a standard all pay auction which yields a fully efficient outcome.
 If there is a difference in latency we have no bidding for low valuation bidders and approximately equal signals produced for equal valuations for high valuation bidders.
-Conditional on entry, low latency bidder underbid and high latency bidder overbid relative to the standard all pay strategies.
+Conditional on entry, low latency bidders underbid and high latency bidders overbid relative to the standard all pay strategies.
 Efficiency depends on the latency difference and the $g$ parameter.
 If $g$ is chosen sufficiently large the auction is approximately efficient.
 A too low $g$ can be detected by low bidding activity.
 Hence our transaction policy can strike a balance between fairness, low latency and efficiency if properly parameterized.